 There is a strong executive commitment to the health and safety of staff.
-Hazards and other issues relating to health and safety can be raised with OSH representatives or directly with the Principal Assistant Ombudsman, Strategic Services, and key issues are brought to the attention of the Ombudsman, who is committed to their prompt and effective resolution.
+Hazards and other issues relating to health and safety can be raised with elected OSH representatives or directly with the Deputy Ombudsman, and key issues are brought to the attention of the Ombudsman, who is committed to their prompt and effective resolution.